fundwotsai2001/AP-adapter/README.md

 This is the official implementation of paper: "Audio Prompt Adapter: Unleashing Music Editing Abilities for Text-to-Music with Lightweight Finetuning" in Proc.
 Int.
 Society for Music Information Retrieval Conf.
 (ISMIR), 2024.\
 [arXiv](https://arxiv.org/abs/2407.16564) | [Demo website](https://young-almond-689.notion.site/Audio-Prompt-Adapter-Unleashing-Music-Editing-Abilities-For-Text-To-Music-with-Lightweight-Finetuni-fbbfeb0608664f61a6bf894d56e85820) | [Demo video](https://youtu.be/fr9rCSaYUlA?si=3tV4zGriIrW8yylF)

-*These folder contains the evaluation dataset use in the paper.
+*These folder contains the evaluation dataset use in the paper, except for the Korean data which is not licensed outside of Korea.
 ```
 /eval_audio_in_domain
 /eval_audio_out_of_domain